zbremmer/Forecast/README.md

 ## Todo
+- Build a simple EDA process to analyze the time series, plot ACF/PACF, cross-corelation (if exists), decomp, etc.
-- Build plotting capabilities using altair.
+- Build plotting capabilities.
 Should include timeseries plotting and diagnostics (ACF/PACF), decomp, etc.
 - Restructure so everything no in util